pytorch/pytorch/docs/source/distributed.checkpoint.rst

 .. autoclass:: torch.distributed.checkpoint.DefaultLoadPlanner
   :members:

+Due to the legacy design decisions, the state dictionary of `FSDP` and `DDP` have different keys, or fully qualified names (e.g., layer1.weight) even if the original unparallelized model is the same.
+Moreover, `FSDP` provides different types of model state dictionary, like full state_dict and sharded state_dict.
+An even more confusing case is the optimizer state dictionary, which does not use the fully qualified name but uses a parameter ID to indiciates a parameter.
+The design of optimizer state dictionary is fine when there is only one trainer but can cause issues when different parallelisms are used (e.g., pipeline parallelism).

+To address these issues, we provide a set of APIs to help users to get and set state_dict easily. `get_model_state_dict` returns a model state dictionary, which always has the same keys as the keys returned by the unparallelized model state dictionary.
+Similarly, `get_optimizer_state_dict` returns the optimizer state dictionary, which always has the same key regardless what parallelisms are applized.
+To achieve this consistency, `get_optimizer_state_dict` converts the parameter IDs to the fully qualified names that are the same as the fully qualified names in the unparallelized model state dictionary.

-We provide a set of APIs to help users do get and set state_dict easily.
-This is an experimental feature and is subject to change.
+This is an experimental feature and the signatures of APIs are subject to change.

 .. autofunction:: torch.distributed.checkpoint.state_dict.get_state_dict